Trusts of Land and Appointment of Trustees Act 1996: Repealed enactments

+In section 98(2)(a), the words "or to the proceeds of sale of the dwelling".

 Case law

-In 2001, in the Case of Re Shaire, Neuberger J assessed the requirements of TLATA in the light of the case before him and stated that the statute had intended "to tip the balance somewhat more in favour of families and against banks and other charges", when assessing a claim.
+In 2001, in the case of Re Shaire, Neuberger J assessed the requirements of TLATA in the light of the case before him and stated that the statute had intended "to tip the balance somewhat more in favour of families and against banks and other charges", when assessing a claim.